 If you’re into sports, you can check to see if there’s a home game going on.

 The city is home to the Predators (hockey), Sounds (minor league baseball), Titans (American football), and the brand-new Nashville SC (soccer).
 Local fans are really passionate and the games are tons of fun.

 Of course, you could always just go back to honky-tonk hopping downtown.
 Whatever you do, make the most of the last few hours of your weekend in Nashville.

 Insider Tips for a Weekend in Nashville

-You’re definitely in for a good time when you take a Nashville weekend trip.
+You’re definitely in for a good time when you take a weekend trip to Nashville.
 You’ll have an even better time if you follow these helpful tips:

 Take it easy – It’s easy to crank it up to 11 and go all out in Music City.
-When the bands are jamming and the bartenders are pouring all day long, it’s easy to get a little too sloppy too quickly here.
+When the bands are jamming and the bartenders are pouring all day long, you might get a little too sloppy too quickly here.
 Don’t forget to stay hydrated and eat food in between all that partying.